 Changes necessary from D2.3:

+Note to editor: In the references and most publications, the term “constant-time” seems to be used with a hyphen.
+This document reflects that.
+Please use the term as it would conform to the IEEE style guide.

 Instruct the editor to obtain values from ANA for <ANA-1>, <ANA-2>, and <ANA-3> and to replace all occurances of these placeholders with the real values throughout.

 Instruct the editor to add the following line to section 2: